pratikshadeo24/IncidentData-Augmentor/README.md

 - `geocoding` api does not offer any limitation for maximum number of requests per day, but there is a limitation of 3,000 QPM(Queries per minute)
 - `Open Meteo` api used for finding weather is free for non-commercial use but there is a limitation of 10,000 requests per day
 - If the `geocoding` api is not able to fetch lat long, the function `get_lat_lon` returns lat, long as None.
 The subsequent functions `find_weather` and `find_direction` called for None values of lat long return weather_code and site as "Unknown"
-- In the `get_lat_long` function, there are 2 additional checks.
-If suppose the location includes '/', the geocoding api is not able to fetch coordinates, hence location before "/" is used to fetch the coordinates.
-The second condition is when location by default has coordinates, it doesn't get passed to api, instead it is directly used for next function call.
+- In the `get_lat_long` function, there 1 additional check.
+When location by default has coordinates, it doesn't get passed to api, instead it is directly used for next function call.
+Also it has caching mechanism whereby if location is found in dictionary, it simply returns the stored lat long and api call is not required.
 - Since the output is supposed to be printed in tab separated manner, so when any column values are not of same length, the next column indentation gets little skewed